mars-protocol/whitepaper/README.md

 Ultimately, governance will be responsible for the scope and robustness of trading activity on Mars.
 Specifically, governance will be able to determine the following criteria:

-1. The underlying DEXes that are whitelisted for trading.
+1. The underlying DEXs that are whitelisted for trading.
 2. The assets that are borrowable on the Red Bank.
 As mentioned above, this determines the list of assets available to be shorted and, in the case of stablecoins, allows for assets to be longed.
 3. The risk parameters of assets added to the Red Bank: these ultimately determine the leverage a user can take on a given position.